 Does insurance cover PRP injections?

-- At this time insurance does not cover the preparation of PRP treatment, but we can bill your insurance for the injection portion of the treatment
+- At this time insurance does not cover the preparation of PRP treatment.

 - Payment is due at the time of treatment

 What should I do if I think I am a candidate for PRP?

 Schedule an appointment for consultation.
 Please call 805.542.9678